matchID-project/deces-backend/README.md

 ```
 The `url` property is only present when `event` equals `completed`.

+Only `http` or `https` URLs hosted on public networks are accepted.
+Requests to
+private or local addresses are ignored to prevent misuse.

 Detailed documentation is available at [this swagger page](https://deces.matchid.io/deces/api/v1/docs)

 ## Installation